 There is a tendency when building content to jam a lot of content into a course without context.
 But as Ray says, “I am not suggesting that we don’t teach the content.
 But we want is always to start with a situation that helps learners relate to the content.”

-You can check out a few more of examples of micro-scenarios on our eLearning examples page.
+You can check out a few more of examples on our eLearning scenarios examples page.

 Where to learn more about storytelling and scenarios